lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 As can be seen, the difference between applying SCHC + OSCORE as compared to regular SCHC + COAP is about 10 bytes of cost.

+# IANA Considerations

+This document has no request to IANA.

+# Security considerations {#SecConsiderations}

+This document does not have any more Security consideration than the ones already raised on {{I-D.ietf-lpwan-ipv6-static-context-hc}}

+# Acknowledgements

+Thanks to all the persons that have give us feedback

 --- back